pleskyjp/plant-uml-api-client-code/README.md

-# Javascript API Client Code for plantuml
+# Javascript API Client Code for plantuml diagram generating

+I have implemented this solution for my needs, because code from their site does not work for me

 1) Install some deflate capable npm library

+2) Get input data like:

+@startuml
+Bob -> Alice : hello
+@enduml

-2) Use compress function to generate URL for API call to plantUml server
+4) Use compress function to generate compressed URL for API call to plant UML server from input